 What happens if there is no space for my child in their year group?

-The Registrar has a very good feel for the numbers coming and going from the School and should be able to give you a realistic idea of whether a place is likely to come up in your child’s year group.
+Our admissions team has a very good feel for the numbers coming and going from the school and should be able to give you a realistic idea of whether a place is likely to come up in your child’s year group.
 Please register as soon as possible, and this date will be taken into consideration on the waiting list, subject to assessment and references.
 It is also worth visiting sooner rather than later, so that you are in a position to make decisions if a place does become available at short notice.

-Does the School participate in the 15 hours free childcare?
+Does the school participate in the 15 and 30 hours free childcare?

-Yes, you are able to claim 15 hours of free childcare up until and including the term in which your child turns 5 years.
+Yes, we are eligible providers of the 15 hour and 30 hour Early Years Funding and we accept Childcare Vouchers.
 Parents are sent the appropriate paperwork to complete at the beginning of each term.
 The amount will have already been deducted from the termly fees.
 Further details are available from our Finance Department finance@rydeshill.com

 How are new children helped to integrate into school life?